Preston Sturges: Early life

-Sturges was born in Chicago to Mary Estelle Dempsey (later known as Mary Desti and Mary D'Esti who was born in Quebec 1871 and died in New York City in 1931) and traveling salesman Edmund C. Biden.
+Sturges was born in Chicago to Mary Estelle Dempsey (later known as Mary Desti and Mary D'Esti), who was born in Quebec in 1871 and died in New York City in 1931, and the traveling salesman Edmund C. Biden (1871–1935).
+His father died of a heart attack after being arrested for issuing a bad check.
 His maternal grandparents, Catherine Campbell Smyth and Dominick d'Este Dempsey, were immigrants from Ireland and his father was of English descent.

 When Sturges was two years old, his mother left America to pursue a singing career in Paris, where she annulled her marriage with Preston's father.
-Returning to America, Dempsey met her third husband, the wealthy stockbroker Solomon Sturges (1865-1940), who married her in 1901, and adopted Preston in 1902.
+Returning to America, Dempsey met her third husband, the wealthy stockbroker Solomon Sturges (1865–1940), who married her in 1901, and adopted Preston in 1902.
 According to biographers, Solomon Sturges was "diametrically opposite to Mary and her bohemianism".
 This included her close friendship with Isadora Duncan.
 Mary also carried on a romantic affair with Aleister Crowley who wrote about her in his novel Moonchild, and she collaborated with him on his magnum opus Magick.
 As Mary Desti, she was the owner of Desti Beauty Products, a cosmetics firm and New York City studio which sold art objects, perfumes, and clothing.
 She wrote as Mary Desti (1929) The untold story: the life of Isadora Duncan, 1921-1927.

-As a young man, Sturges bounced back and forth between the United States and Europe, where he would sometimes travel from country to country with Isadora Duncan's dance company.
+As a young man, Sturges bounced back and forth between the United States and Europe, where he would sometimes travel from country to country with Duncan's dance company.
 As Sturges spent much of his youth in France, he became fluent in French and a Francophile who always considered France his "second home".